apache/pekko-http/docs/src/main/paradox/common/json-support.md

 To make use of the support module for (un)marshalling from and to JSON with [Jackson], add a library dependency onto:

 @@dependency [sbt,Gradle,Maven] {
-  bomGroup2="org.apache.pekko" bomArtifact2="pekko-http-bom_$scala.binary.version$" bomVersionSymbols2="AkkaHttpVersion"
+  bomGroup2="org.apache.pekko" bomArtifact2="pekko-http-bom_$scala.binary.version$" bomVersionSymbols2="PekkoHttpVersion"
-  symbol="AkkaHttpVersion"
+  symbol="PekkoHttpVersion"
   value="$project.version$"
   group="org.apache.pekko"
   artifact="pekko-http-jackson_$scala.binary.version$"
-  version="AkkaHttpVersion"
+  version="PekkoHttpVersion"
 }

 Use `akka.http.javadsl.marshallers.jackson.Jackson.unmarshaller(T.class)` to create an @apidoc[Unmarshaller[HttpEntity,T]] which expects the request